artsy/artsy.github.io/_posts/2015-09-24-mvvm-in-swift.markdown

 In my opinion, the key benefits of MVVM boil down to the following:

-1. Separating the view model from the user interface makes it's easier to test presentation logic.
+1. Separating the view model from the user interface makes it easier to test presentation logic.
 1. Separating the view controller from the presentation logic makes it easier to test the user interface.

 ----------------